UConn vs Gonzaga Players to Watch - Elite Eight

 UConn's Last Game

-On Thursday, in its last game, UConn beat Arkansas 88-65.
-With 24 points, Jordan Hawkins was its leading scorer.
+On Thursday, in its most recent game, UConn topped Arkansas 88-65.
+With 24 points, Jordan Hawkins was its top scorer.

 |Name